"Robots Discovery": European Robotics Week 2017 Central Event - Brussels, 20-23 November

-This is a multi-track event aiming to inspire regions on the positive contribution robotics can bring to our society and geared to aspire to the younger generations on the growing importance of skills in science, technology, engineering, arts and math (STEAM).
+Under the overarching theme "Robots Discovery", this multi-track event is aiming to inspire regions on the positive contribution robotics can bring to our society and geared to aspire to the younger generations on the growing importance of skills in science, technology, engineering, arts and math (STEAM).

 A Multi-Track Event